ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 ## Option 2: Authentication Based on HTTP Message Signatures {#http-sig-auth}

 This option uses the WIMSE Identity Token ({{to-wit}}) to sign the request and optionally, the response.
-This specification defines a profile of the Message Signatures specification {{!RFC9421}}.
+This section defines a profile of the Message Signatures specification {{!RFC9421}}.

 The request is signed as per {{RFC9421}}.
 The following derived components MUST be signed: